popkova-a/ADA-data-story-2021/README.md

 There are also a lot of other people in this ranking.
 The majority of them are American politicians.
 However, we can also find politicians from Israel, Canada, the United Kingdom, India and Australia.
 Moreover, several football managers and even Elon Musk with an enormous number of quotations also appear in our ranking.

+## Chord diagram

+The chord diagram represents how much the top-7 most influential people (according to Katz cantrality) of each year speak about each other.

 <div>
   <script>
   function openGraph_circ(evt, yearName) {